schuchert/wikispaces/pages/JMockIt.LoginServiceExample.md

 ### Observations
 The use of anonymous inner classes with instance initializers is not a new idea.
 It does lead to somewhat longer code for setup.
 I worry that as a result, the tendency will be for peopel to mix conceptually unrelated setup in the same block to avoid longer code.
 Looking at this and consdiering the equivalent in Mockito, I prefer the more terse form of Mockit, but this is perfectly fine.
 JMockIt has several features that Mockito does not, so this additial verbosity is probably going to be a worthwhile cost for additional power, but I'm not sure about this just yet.

-Finally, I've recently come to the conslution that// **no**// mock-library code should appear in the mainline code of a test.
+Finally, I've recently come to the conslution that**no** mock-library code should appear in the mainline code of a test.
 To understand/read/consume the test, I want it to be intention-revealing.
 JMockIT can certainly be read, but I don't want to have to read it to understand the point of the test.
 The same can be said of all the other mocking libraries.
 So here's a better example of how I want the tests to look:
 {% highlight java %}
     @Test
     public void increaseLoginCountForSuccessfulLogin() {